 When people think about websites, they often focus on the visuals.
 The layout, the design, the colours, the photos.
-And while those things are all important, there is something else that has just as much influence over how people feel, what they do and whether they come back.
+And while those things are all important, there's something else that has just as much influence over how people feel, what they do and whether they come back.

-Done well, content builds trust, drives action and sets you apart from the competition.
-Done badly, it creates confusion or makes you forgettable.
+Done well, content builds trust, spurs action and sets you apart from the competition.
+Done badly, it creates confusion or a bad impression, or makes you forgettable.

 Let’s look at why content matters more than most agencies realise, and how to make it work harder for you.